adakpro/agent-java-junit/README.md

 #### Create/update the logback.xml file:

-In your project, create or update a file named logback.xml in the src/main/resources folder, adding the ReportPortal elements:
+In your project, create or update a file named logback.xml in the src/main/resources folder, adding the ADAKLABS elements:

 `logback.xml`
 ```xml